-Coming out of the airport the directions for Bari (to the north) and Lecce (to the south) will take you onto the E55 via the route indicated in red.
+Coming out of the airport the road signs for Bari (to the north) and Lecce (to the south, as well as the sat nav directions) will take you onto the E55 via the route indicated in blue.

-The quicker route is onto the SS16 signed to San Vito dei Normanni, shown above in green.
+The quicker route is onto the SS16 and south is signed to San Vito dei Normanni, shown above in green.

 #3 Souvenir Shopping in Alberobello